 “Skills-wise, students will acquire essential knowledge about the field, hands-on experience with game engine and design tools, visual and verbal communication, and how to work within a team workflow.
 They will come away with a portfolio-ready product that demonstrates these skills, and will allow them to stand out when applying to jobs,” says Nauheim.
 “It’s an ideal time to offer a certificate in this area, with an abundance of work opportunities and availability of game design studios in Southern California.”

-Registration is now open for the Introduction to Game Design and Game Development: Teams courses.
 For more information about the non-credit Game Level Design Certificate Program at Otis Extension and how to apply, please click here.
-To attend a virtual information session about this and other certificate programs at Otis, please visit this link.
+To attend a virtual information session about the program on Wednesday, September 8, 2021 at 5:00 p.m.
+PT, please visit this link.